jgnewman/einlandr/README.md

 ### Configuration

-Once you've created a database and named it, you'll need to plug that name into your env-dev file for the `DB_DEV_NAME` key.
-Also make sure you choose a `DB_SECRET` to go along with certain database-related actions.
+Once you've created a database and named it, you'll need to plug that name into your env-dev file for the `DATABASE_DEV_NAME` key.
+Also make sure you choose a `DATABASE_SECRET` to go along with certain database-related actions.

 Open up config.js, find the `backend` object, and make sure you set `dbEnabled` to true.
 Notice how other database values are pulled in from the environment.
 You'll want to follow this pattern when adding new configuration options.

-The `DB_URL` key is only necessary for production databases such as on Heroku.
+The `DATABASE_URL` key is only necessary for production databases such as on Heroku.
 When you're ready to use it, it should take a form like:

 ```
 postgres://axjxocwjzztraf:6f8b8351f2f87b26e50fa06210d7cbf1474567891dbdde5abb64440c7aa9c608@ec2-48-21-220-167.compute-1.amazonaws.com:5432/d2v3v3huf99oin